 How can a scale-up hire senior talent without straining cashflow?

 This is the real question for most companies under ~200 people, where every pound of runway is doing a job.
-A single large fee landing the month a senior hire starts can sting — precisely when you’re also absorbing a big new salary.
+A single large fee landing the month a senior hire starts can sting, precisely when you’re also absorbing a big new salary.
 That’s the gap Pay While They Stay™ is built to close: instead of one invoice, the fee spreads across 12 monthly instalments, and if the hire leaves, the payments stop.
-It lines up what you pay with the value you’re getting — a person who stays — keeps cash free for product and growth, and puts our incentive squarely on a hire that lasts, not just one that starts.
+It lines up what you pay with the value you’re getting, keeps cash free for product and growth, and puts our incentive squarely on a hire that lasts, not just one that starts.

 A few practical ways to keep fees proportionate: